August 11, 2020

 Dear Oakland Community,

-For Summer Work Permits, students can request Work Permits on or after May 29, 2020.
-Summer permits expire on August 16.
-As of now, we anticipate work permit applications to still be processed electronically at that time.
-Applications for schoolyear work permits will be accepted on or after August 10, 2020.
+Summer 2020 permits expire on August 16.
+Applications for schoolyear work permits will be accepted on or after August 7, 2020.

-As of today, OUSD is not processing work permits for Charter and Private schools.
-If you have questions or need support in this transition, please contact Greg Cluster at email@example.com.
+As of June 30, 2020, OUSD is not processing work permits for Charter and Private schools.
+If you have questions or need support in this transition, please contact Greg Cluster at firstname.lastname@example.org.
+Please click here to reference the Oakland Charter and Private School Work Permit Directory.

 Please continue to consult this webpage for updates.